Daniela Holt Voith: Recognition and appointments

 Voith has received multiple awards and honors for her achievements in and contributions to the advancement of architecture, some of which include:

 In 1994, she served as President of American Institute of Architects' Philadelphia Chapter.

+In 1998, the firm was the subject of a retrospective at the Cantor Fitzgerald Gallery, Haverford College, for VMA’s 10th anniversary.

 In 2008, she was appointed to Philadelphia's Zoning Code Commission by Mayor Michael Nutter.

+In 2009, the firm’s work was exhibited at the Athenaeum of Philadelphia to celebrate their 20th anniversary.

 In 2014, she was named a Fellow of the American Institute of Architects.

 In 2014, her firm was the subject of a retrospective at Haverford College.

 In 2019, she was appointed to the board of the Philadelphia Chapter of the Institute for Classical Architecture and Art where she currently serves as president.